 I recently found this book on eating healthier and realized that my eating habits were awful.
-As a result, am trying to eat more “real food”.
-The motto is if you can’t plant, pick, pluck, or kill it then don’t eat it.
-The biggest non-no is eating anything that comes in a package or pre-made.
-I can say that my cravings for junk food have diminished greatly.
+As a result, I’m trying to eat more “real food.”
+The motto is if you can’t plant, pick, pluck, or kill it, then don’t eat it.
+The biggest no-no is eating anything that comes in a package or pre-made.
+I can say that after I’ve started eating healthier and more ‘real’ that my cravings for junk food have diminished greatly.

 Now, if I want something sweet, I reach for fruit rather than cookies.
 If I want chocolate, I reach for cocoa rather than milk chocolate.
 If cocoa is too bitter for you, eat regular dark chocolate.
 I have also given up sweet tea (that is so hard for a southern girl!) and soft drinks.
-I replaced those drinks with water and now I find myself craving water.
+I replaced those drinks with water, and now I find myself craving water.
 If you haven’t already made the switch, try eating only “real foods.”
-It might be hard to begin with but stick with it.
+It might be hard when you first begin but stick with it.
 It is worth it!

-Spending time with people you love is fun, but it also has a huge impact on your health and longevity.
-Interactions with others keep us stimulated, feeling loved, and fights off depression.
-All these lend to being healthier and adds years to our lives.
-Brigham Young University conducted a study, and found that people who are socially active live 50% longer than those who are isolated.
+Spending time with people you love is fun, but it also has a significant impact on your health and longevity.
+Interactions with others keep us stimulated, help us feel loved, and fight off depression.
+All these lend to being healthier and add years to our lives.
+Brigham Young University conducted a study and found that socially active people live 50% longer than those who are isolated.
 That’s a significant result!
 So be social!
 Mingle and spend time with loved ones, whether it is family or friends.

 My doctor finally sent me to a neurologist who ruled out a stroke but wanted to explore my sleeping patterns.
 I admitted that I hadn’t slept through the night in almost two years.
-The neurologist felt that due to lack of sleep my body was reacting by holding onto the migraine.
-He felt that if I had a better sleeping pattern the migraine would go away, and the numbness would follow.
+The neurologist felt that my body was reacting by holding onto the migraine due to lack of sleep.
+He thought that if I had a better sleeping pattern, the migraine would go away, and the numbness would follow.
 He prescribed a sleeping pill which I reluctantly began taking.
-Within a month I was sleeping through the night, and the migraine along with the numbness disappeared.
+Within a month, I was sleeping through the night, and the migraine and numbness disappeared.
 If you are experiencing a loss of sleep, do not convince yourself that it’s a part of getting older.
 Talk to your doctor about ways to get better sleep.
-I promise it makes a world of a difference!
+I promise it makes a world of difference!

-Ever heard of ecotherapy?
+Have you ever heard of ecotherapy?
 I certainly hadn’t until a couple of weeks ago.
 For those of you who do not know what ecotherapy is, it’s a fancy word for going outside.
-The formal definition is “a type of therapeutic treatment which involves doing outdoor activities in nature.”
-One of the most important results of going outside is that we get vitamin D. The right amount of vitamin D can help lead to improved bone health, blood pressure, and mild depression.
+The formal definition is “a type of therapeutic treatment that involves doing outdoor activities in nature.”
+One of the most important results of going outside is getting vitamin D. The right amount of vitamin D can help improve bone health, blood pressure, and mild depression.

 Getting outdoors helps us relax and allows us to breathe more deeply.
-This allows for more oxygen intake which can help us feel more present.
-Color and sounds also play a part.
-The various colors and sounds of nature stimulate our brain which improves brain function.
+This allows for more oxygen intake, which can help us feel more present.
+Color and sounds also play a part because the various colors and sounds of nature stimulate our brain, which improves brain function.
 Go out and explore!